FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

 nano cf_api_token.txt
 #Paste your Cloudflare API token
 ```
 6. Next we need to edit 3 files: docker-compose.yml, traefik/config.yml and treafik/traefik.yml.
 Copy the contents of each file from this repo.
-Any line that starts with a # needs to be adjusted and have the initial # removed.
-Any line that starts with ## is a hint.
+Any line that starts with a # needs to be adjusted and have the # removed.
+Any line that starts with ## is a hint for what follows.
 ```
 nano docker-compose.yml
 nano treafik/config.yml